Project-Alhvynkaris/Project-Alhvynkaris/README.md

 Hello, and welcome to Project Alhvynkaris; a nonfiction-in-fiction worldbuilding project wherein we do *NOT* break the laws of physics—we only add more and have the characters break it for us.

-It gets nerdier every day, and we need your help to patch up our overly complex magic system, to make our map based on simulated tectonic history, culture, [conlangs](https://en.wikipedia.org/wiki/Constructed_language), culture based on flora and fauna and more...
+It gets nerdier every day, and we need your help to patch up our overly complex magic system, to make our map based on simulated tectonic history, culture, [conlangs](https://en.wikipedia.org/wiki/Constructed_language), culture based on flora and fauna and more…

 ###### please help.